 Optimize Salary-Dividend Mix

 You should try to optimize your tax liability by creating an optimum salary-dividend mix.
-While creating this mix, you must take into account effects of payroll taxes, CPP contributions and personal tax brackets.
+While creating this mix, you must take into account the effects of payroll taxes, CPP contributions and personal tax brackets.

 Family income splitting for Owner-Managers

 There are income tax rules related to Split income, generally referred to as TOSI rules.
-These TOSI rules are complex and need an advice from your corporate tax accountant or a tax lawyer in Canada.
+These TOSI rules are complex and need advice from your corporate tax accountant or a tax lawyer in Canada.
 In certain cases, you may be able to pay dividends to your family members.
 For example, if your family members are working for your business (at least 20 hrs a week) you can pay them dividends.
 Read more details about TOSI rules here.

 Pay yourself Tax-Free Amounts from Corporation

-You can pay yourself tax-free amounts from your corporation, if you are eligible.
+You can pay yourself tax-free amounts from your corporation if you are eligible.
 For example, if your company occupies an office in your home consider paying yourself rent.
 In the same way, you can pay yourself Capital dividend out of available capital dividend account or return the share capital which you had invested in your corporation.

-Other end of year tax planning options for Owner-managers of CCPCs
+Other end-of-year tax planning options for Owner-managers of CCPCs

-For other owner-manager available tax planning options, please consider reading another post End-of year planning for businesses.
+For other owner-manager available tax planning options, please consider reading another post-End-of year planning for businesses.